zergos1987/dj_zs/README.md

 4. Rename the `.env.example` to `.env`, then fill it with all the needed keys.

+6. Copy and replace from folder `backend/app` && `fronted/app` to `project/app` folder.

-5. Now you need to create a Postgres database and schema with name `dj_zs` and `app` then do all the migrations using command:
+7. Now you need to create a Postgres database and schema with name `dj_zs` and `app` then do all the migrations using command:

         python3 manage.py flush --no-input